PySimpleGUI/PySimpleGUI/readme.md

 * The focus is entirely on the developer (you) and making their life easier, simplified, and in control.
 * 170+ Demo Programs teach you how to integrate with many popular packages like OpenCV, Matplotlib, PyGame, etc.
 * 200 pages of documentation, a Cookbook, built-in help using docstrings, in short it's heavily documented

+#### July-2019 Note - This readme is being generated from the PySimpleGUI.py file located on GitHub.
+As a result, some of the calls or parameters may not match the PySimpleGUI that you pip installed.

 ## GUI Development does not have to be difficult nor painful.
 It can be FUN